skx/overseer/README.md

-This might seem a little convoluted, however it is a great design if you have a lot of tests to be executed because it allows you to deploy multiple
+This might seem a little convoluted, however it is a great design if you have a lot of tests to be executed because it allows you to deploy multiple workers - Instead of having a single host executing all the tests you can can have 10 hosts, each watching the redis-queue pulling jobs, & executing them as they become available.
-workers:

-* Instead of having a single host executing all the tests.
-* You can have 10 hosts, each watching the redis-queue
-  * Each host will pull a job, execute it, then look for more.

-In short using a central queue allows you to scale out the testing, ensuring that all the jobs are executed as quickly as they can be.
+In short using a central queue allows you to scale out the testing horizontally, ensuring that all the jobs are executed as quickly as they can be.

-To add the jobs to the queue you would run:
+To add the jobs to the queue you should run:

        $ overseer enqueue \
            -redis-host=queue.example.com:6379 [-redis-pass='secret.here'] \
            test.file.1 test.file.2 .. test.file.N

 This will parse the tests contained in the specified files, adding each of them to the (shared) redis queue.
-Once all of the jobs have been inserted into the queue the process will terminate.
+Once all of the jobs have been parsed and inserted into the queue the process will terminate.

-To drain the queue you can now start a worker, which will fetch the tests to be executed from the queue, and process them:
+To drain the queue you can should now start a worker, which will fetch the tests and process them:

        $ overseer worker -verbose \
           -redis-host=queue.example.com:6379 [-redis-pass='secret']

 To run jobs in parallel simply launch more instances of the worker, on the same host, or on different hosts.
-Remember that you'll need to specify the MQ host upon which to publish the results:
+Remember that you'll need to specify the MQ host upon which to publish the results too:

        $ overseer worker \
           -verbose \
           -redis-host=queue.example.com:6379 [-redis-pass=secret] \
-          -mq=localhost:1883

-It is assumed you'd leave the workers running, under a process supervisor such as systemd, and run a regular `overseer enqueue ...` via cron to ensure the queue is constantly refilled with tests for the worker(s) to execute.
+          -mq=mq.example.com:1883

+Beneath [systemd/](systemd/) you will find some sample service-files which can be used to deploy overseer upon a single host:

+* A service to start a single worker, fetching jobs from a queue on the localhost.
+* A service & timer to regularly populate the queue with fresh jobs to be executed.